ThisIsItz/ThisIsDev/blog-posts/git-basics/git-basics.md

 ```

 When we make a commit, we are going to save the changes in all files that were in the staging area.
 Commit messages are messages that we add to our commits to describe which kind of changes you have done.
-These messages have to be
+These messages have to be simples.

-## How could I know in which state my files are?
+## How could I know the state of my repository?
 Using the next command
 ```
 git status
 ```
-Shows all changes made both in your working directory and staging area so we can handle them.
+Shows the status in both the working directory and staging area.
+It helps us to see in which state are the files you have modified so we can handle them.

 ## Can I see all the commits I have made?